 The Awards committee functions to promote members of the section on Geriatrics that have provided extraordinary service to geriatric patients, to students as well as to the Academy.
 The specific awards extend to outstanding service and/or excellence in: clinical service, clinical education of students, academic preparation of students, volunteers in action, advocacy of older adults and the outstanding Physical Therapist Assistant in Geriatrics.

 The purpose of the AGPT Communications Committee is to develop an overall comprehensive communications strategy for the Academy using various electronic and other media including the website, social media, PR and other technologies.
 The Communications chair will set and guide the strategy to consistently articulate the Academy’s mission and vision.
+Sub-Committees of the Communications Committee include:

 The Finance committee advises the Board of Directors on matters pertaining to the Academy’s financial needs, growth, and stability based on periodic review of income, expenditure and investments.
 The two specified functions of the Finance Committee are to present a balanced budget to the Board of Directors and the Membership and to annually review the Investment Policy and recommend changes to the Treasurer.
 These two functions generally require reviewing the budget during October and a conference call at the end of the month.
 Additional conference calls may be required if the Finance Committee is required to do additional tasks by the Board of Directors.